MPD Will No Longer Conduct Traffic Stops Solely For 'Lesser Violations,' Memo Says

 Those offenses include “expired tabs, an item dangling from a mirror, or not having a working license plate light.”

-Police Chief Medaria Arradondo wrote in the memo that the change is an attempt to “better utilize time, resources and operational effectivesness.”
+Police Chief Medaria Arradondo wrote in the memo that the change is an attempt to “better utilize time, resources and operational effectiveness.”

 “By prioritizing the more serious traffic violations and no longer conducting routine traffic stops on the lesser violations mentioned above where it’s the only offense, it will have minimal impact on current MPD traffic enforcement and can also help build trust with the communities we serve,” Arradondo wrote.